 In the United States, we know of three founder mutations.
 Please click the links to obtain more details and the Angioma Alliance contact person for each:

 - CCM1 Common Hispanic Mutation.
 This mutation has been passed down in families who can trace their ancestry to the original Spanish populations in New Mexico and Northern Mexico.
 Angioma Alliance has done extensive genealogy in this group, tracing the original mutation to the Baca and Dominguez de Mendoza families of the early 1600s.

 - CCM2 Exon 2-10 Deletion.
-So far, Angioma Alliance has connected families with roots in South Carolina in the early 1800s, but we suspect the founders date back much further as there are many families with this mutation who have not been joined to the tree yet.
+So far, Angioma Alliance has connected families with roots in South Carolina or Missouri in the early 1800s, but we suspect the founders date back much further as there are many families with this mutation who have not been joined to the tree yet.

 - CCM2 Ashkenazi Mutation.
 We are just beginning to locate the families who are affected by this mutation.
 Researchers at Duke University are working with us to understand its origins.